 I had never heard of Lzzy Hale before and for sure nothing of a US band called Halestorm.
 Wassatt?
 A spelling mistake?
-Well, folks, joking stopped like right away when I started to listen to their first track on their album named after themselves.
-Where did this rock-hard bundle of energy come from, roaring out of my headphones with this take-no-prisoners attitude.
+Well, folks, joking stopped right away when I started to listen to their first track on their album named after themselves.
+Where did this rock-hard bundle of energy come from, roaring out of my headphones with this take-no-prisoners attitude?
 Holy.
 Shit.

-Actually none of the tracks on Halestorm are really bad, but the album somewhat loses steam toward the last third.
+Actually, none of the tracks on Halestorm are really bad, but the album somewhat loses steam toward the last third.
 Which – in itself – is not surprising.
 It would indeed be difficult to maintain that kind of power, at those high levels and right through all the tracks.